-Bitso is a Mexico-based cryptocurrency exchange which was launched in 2014.
+Bitso is a Mexico-based cryptocurrency exchange that was launched in 2014.
 The platform is noted for being the first crypto exchange ever to support cryptocurrency trading against the Mexican peso.
 In addition to trading services, cryptocurrency payment services from Mexican merchants are also supported.

 Bitsopay and Mobile App